 Ultimately, the new prescription is filled, and Allison’s love affair with the drug begins.
 “Why had it taken me so long to find OxyContin?” she thought to herself.
 “It was lovely.
 Blissful.
 Heaven.”

 THE ART of MANIPULATION

-The cost of those orders adds up as her addiction escalates and she ultimately ends up stealing from her company’s petty cash fund.
+The cost of those orders adds up as her drug abuse and addiction escalates and she ultimately ends up stealing from her company’s petty cash fund.
 When her boss confronts her, she launches into a tale about a property tax bill.
 “I was shaking all over, sweating at my hairline and underneath my arms, struggling to keep my voice steady as I repeated how sorry I was, how stupid I’d been, how of course I would put the money back immediately if not sooner and how I would never ever do anything that dumb again,” says Weiss.

 The protagonist ultimately gets away with it, but the interesting thing never addressed in the book is whether she believes she got away free and clear because she is blinded by the drugs.
 Her perception is cloudy because the only thing she has concerned herself with is getting more drugs.

 “Addicts can be extremely manipulative,” says Rehabs.com.
 “If your intuition tells you that an addict is lying to you or playing with your emotions to get your help, you’re probably right.”